mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 There are many ways of creating Jenkins pipeline:

-* free style jobs combinations (not recomended)
+* free style jobs combinations (not recommended)
 * scripted pipelines
 * declarative pipelines

-In this post, but I will focus only on the last one, most recent and in accordance with best practices.
+In this post, but I will focus only on the last one, most recent and most feature rich and safest option.

+Free style jobs chaining is common practice in companies, where there is no designated DevOps engineer and project developers need to orginize their own CI/CD pipeline.
+Its advantage is simplicity.
+Click here and there, add bash command to the form on the project page and voila.
+But wehen project reaches couple dosens of stages communicating them becomes nightmare.

+Much better approach is to move stages and their logi into separate `groovy` script.
+In scripted pipelines script is again block of code pasted in the projects form on Jenkins site.
+Single steps of the pipeline are encoded in Jenkins scripted language resembling `groovy`, so we have part of the pipeline moved to the cohesive script and use Jenkins internal structures, but it shares same disadvantage as previous solution.
+It exists only in Jenkinses local configuration files.
+Once your Jenkins installation is gone, so is your pipeline.

+Best solution is to keep everything under version control.
+In special files describing entire pipeline to any Jenkins instance.
+This is so called **declarative pipeline**.
+Lets create special `Jenkinsfile` and put there some basic pipeline from the tutorial.

 ## Setting up Github project